RobinKwong/robinkwong.github.io/_posts/2016-04-19-build-bot-take-job.md

 Except&hellip;

 I’ve done this so many times now that it really is time to refactor for reuse.
 So here is my goal: I want to create a tool that will help other Financial Times editors do what I have become quite good at: running series and managing projects.
-I will produce this tool in three months time, by July 19.
+I will produce this tool in three months' time, by July 19.

 This tool should be a newsroom resource for editors when they are put in charge of running a series or project.
 It should guide them through the process, ensure they enlist and notify the right people, and make sure that sufficient time is allocated for each part of the process.